afourmy/pyNMS/README.md

 ![SSH connection](https://github.com/mintoo/networks/raw/master/Readme/animations/ssh_connection.gif)

-## Send script to any SSH-enabled device
+## Send Jinja2 scripts to any SSH-enabled device

-pyNMS uses Netmiko to send Jinja2 script to any device that supports SSH.
+pyNMS uses Netmiko to send Jinja2 scripts to any device that supports SSH.
 Variables can be imported in a YAML file, and a script can be sent graphically to multiple devices at once.

 ![Send jinja2 script via SSH with netmiko](https://github.com/mintoo/networks/raw/master/Readme/animations/send_script.gif)